Stewart Kantor Sells 25,000 Shares of Ondas Holdings Inc. (NASDAQ:ONDS) Stock

-Ondas Holdings Inc. (NASDAQ:ONDS) CFO Stewart Kantor sold 25,000 shares of the business’s stock in a transaction on Wednesday, November 24th.
-The stock was sold at an average price of $8.37, for a total transaction of $209,250.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
+Ondas Holdings Inc. (NASDAQ:ONDS) CFO Stewart Kantor sold 25,000 shares of the business’s stock in a transaction on Monday, November 22nd.
+The shares were sold at an average price of $8.31, for a total transaction of $207,750.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Stewart Kantor also recently made the following trade(s):